meergo/analytics-javascript/README.md

 Check the browser compatibility for ES6 module usage and dynamic import: https://caniuse.com/es6-module-dynamic-import

 ## CJS Module

+> [!IMPORTANT]
+> This section should be revised when the SDK is released.
+Eventually, some (or all) of this section should be moved to the [SDK usage documentation](http://localhost:8080/developers/javascript-sdk/getting-started).

 To import the JavaScript SDK into an application using CommonJS (CJS) using the `require` function, follow these steps: